shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 # Introduction

-This tutorial demonstrates and teaches how to build a graph for a dapp with multiple smart contracts.
-It uses the Uniswap AMM market contracts as an example of a dapp with multiple smart contracts.
+Most dapps span across multiple smart contracts with many of them being created dynamically.
+This tutorial demonstrates how to build a subgraph for a complex multi smart contract dapp with contracts deployed at runtime.

+It uses the Uniswap AMM market contracts as an example as the reader might be familiar with it.
+We will start with the factory contract which deploys uniswap pairs and then use events to be able to add the newly created pairs to our subgraph.

 ![Subgraph Studio](../../../.gitbook/assets/graph.png)

-Topics covered in this tutorial:
-- Creating a subgraph for multi smartcontract dapp
-- Adding dynamic data sources from assemblyScript
-- Deploying subgraph to graph studio

 # Prerequisites